Table of Contents

 There are plenty of activities to do year-round across the Eastern Sierra, from golf to fishing.
 Here are our client’s favorite Mammoth Lakes attractions:

-- Mammoth Lakes Hot Springs: Thanks to the region’s geological activity, there are several natural hot springs ranging from the better-known ones you can dip in like Wild Willy’s Hot Springs and Crab Cooker Hot Springs to the look-but-don’t-enter spots like the Hot Creek Geological Site.
+- Mammoth Lakes Hot Springs: Thanks to the region’s geological activity, there are several natural hot springs ranging from the better-known ones you can dip into like Wild Willy’s Hot Springs and Crab Cooker Hot Springs to the look-but-don’t-enter spots like the Hot Creek Geological Site.

 - Mammoth Lakes Camping: There is everything from car camping available at Coldwater campground to backpacking in the backcountry.
 Permits are needed, and many are booked six months in advance, so get your camping reservations early.